-These goals will be assessed through the construction of a teaching portfolio that will include a curriculum vitae, teaching philosophy, syllabus for a course of the student's choosing, and accompanying assignments for that course.
+These goals will be assessed through the construction of a teaching portfolio that will include a curriculum vitae, teaching philosophy, and a detailed teaching activity developed for a course of the student's choosing.
 During in-class activities and discussion, students will have opportunities to explore their own beliefs and values concerning pedagogical practice.